The Reptile Room: Plot

 The three Baudelaire orphans have been placed under the care of their distant relative, herpetologist Dr. Montgomery Montgomery.
-"Uncle Monty", as he prefers to be called, is a short, chubby man with a round, red face.
-The children immediately like him.
+"Uncle Monty", is a kind man who offers them coconut cream cake, so the children immediately like him.
 He lets them each choose their own bedroom and informs them that they are going to accompany him on a trip to Peru to study snakes.

-The children are fascinated by the many snakes in the "Reptile Room", a giant hall in which their Uncle Monty's reptile collection is stored.
+The children are fascinated by the many snakes in the "Reptile Room", a giant hall in which Uncle Monty's reptile collection is stored.
 They meet the Incredibly Deadly Viper, which Uncle Monty recently discovered, whose name is actually a misnomer to its harmless and friendly nature used as a prank for the Herpetological Society.
 The three children are each given jobs in the Reptile Room: Violet is given the job of inventing traps for new snakes found in Peru, Klaus is told to read books on snakes to help advise Uncle Monty, and Sunny's job is to bite ropes into usable pieces.

-When Stephano, the successor of the original assistant Gustav arrives, the children realize immediately that he is their recurring nemesis, Count Olaf, who was onto their family fortune.
-They try to warn Uncle Monty.
-They manage to talk to Monty alone the day before their trip to Peru, but Monty is instead convinced that Stephano is a spy trying to steal information from his research and fails to understand their claims that Stephano is Olaf.
-He tears up Stephano's ticket to Peru.
+When Stephano, the successor of the original assistant Gustav arrives, the children realize immediately that he is Count Olaf, who was onto their family fortune, in disguise.
+They manage to talk to Uncle Monty alone the day before their trip to Peru, but Monty is instead convinced that Stephano is a spy trying to steal information from his research and fails to understand their claims that Stephano is Olaf.
+Regardless, he tears up Stephano's ticket to Peru before taking the kids to a movie.

 The following morning, the Baudelaires discover Monty's dead body.
 Stephano still tries to take the children to Peru.
 However, as they are leaving the estate, Stephano's car crashes into Mr. Poe's car.
 They return to the house, where Poe and Stephano discuss what to do with the children.
-Mr. Poe refuses to believe the children when they say Stephano is Count Olaf in disguise, as Stephano lacks a tattoo of an eye on his ankle.
+Mr. Poe refuses to believe the children when they say Stephano is Count Olaf in disguise, as Stephano somehow lacks a tattoo of an eye on his ankle.
 Dr. Lucafont arrives and performs an autopsy, claiming Monty was killed by the Mamba du Mal.